XSUsenet is a new newsgroup server located in the Netherlands. They currently provide a free low-speed account and an inexpensive high-speed account.

 If you want to use their service you will need to provide your own news reader application.
 In addition depending on the news reader software you choose you may have to setup additional applications for working with binaries.

-While doing SEO work for this website I have recently noticed that XSUsenet has been popping up in search results, so I decided to take a look.
+While doing SEO work for my website I have recently noticed that XSUsenet has been popping up in search results, so I decided to take a look.
 Although their newsgroup service is somewhat limited, I was impressed with the free account and how easy it is to start reading usenet newsgroups from their servers.

 *NOTE* during my testing it appeared that the free account only has access to text newsgroups